 At the end of each school year, students with THREE semesters of membership are recognized as CJSF Honor Members.
 These students are recognized at both the Eighth Grade Awards Assembly and at Promotion.
 Students with THREE semesters of middle school membership are eligible to waive the waiting period for membership in the California Scholarship Federation (CSF) high school organization.

 Pioneer Middle School CJSF advisors are counselors Staci Koski (students A-L) and Melanie Miranda (students M-Z).
 CJSF meetings are monthly and may include presentations related to planning both the high school and college pathways.
 Meetings are held during lunch, and students are encouraged to plan for the lunch meeting in advance.

-The Spring 2019 application can be found by clicking HERE
+The current 2019 application can be found by clicking HERE

 Go Wildcat Scholars!

 Pioneer’s Yearbook, “The Prowler”, is the recipient of a 2019 Columbia Scholastic Press Association (CSPA) CROWN AWARD.

 Pioneer’s annual publication reflects collaborative student talents that encompass editorial, design and graphic work — and are guided by Pioneer Fine Arts teacher and Yearbook advisor Lori Spiak.